MarisaRipoll/Pandora/README.md

 - [huggingface](https://huggingface.co/): offers open-source libraries (Most notable: Transformers Library)

 ## To-dos:
+- [] Literature Review of state-of-the-art tools, models and xAI-QA approaches.
-1) Implement the HotpotQA dataset together with explainx.ai tools and the huggingface transformer library.
+- [] Implement the HotpotQA dataset together with explainx.ai tools and the huggingface transformer library.
-2) Implement xAI API
+- [] Implement xAI API (the output of explanations in a structured manner)

 ## Tests:
 - Evaluate the model statistics on different transformer models.